zeroc-ice/ice/ruby/BuildInstructionsWindows.md

 ## Ruby Build Requirements

-### Operating Systems

-Ice for Ruby is expected to build and run properly on Windows, and was extensively tested using the operating systems and Ruby versions listed for our [supported platforms][2].

-### Prerequisites

-To build Ice for Ruby you must have the following:
+To build Ice for Ruby on Windows, you first need to install Ruby 2.4.
+Older versions are not supported.

-- Ruby 2.4

 These instructions assume you have added the Ruby 2.4 `bin` directory to your `PATH` environment variable.